Unleashing the Potential of Diffusion Models for End-to-End Autonomous Driving: Imitation Learning Pre-training

-\textbf{Performance scaling}.
-We also observe a continuous improvement in both open-loop and closed-loop performance of our model as the training data increases, as shown in Fig.~\ref{fig:data_scaling}.
-By simply increasing the number of training data from 10M to 70M frames, the model's closed-loop performance increased by more than $20\%$, and open-loop increased by $10\%$, indicating a clear data scaling property on real vehicles.
-This demonstrates the huge potential of our proposed HDP for large-scale industrial-level applications.
+\textbf{Performance Scaling}.
+We also observe a continuous improvement in both open- and closed-loop performance of our model as the data increases, as shown in Figure~\ref{fig:data_scaling}.
+By simply increasing the number of training data from 10M to 70M frames, the model's closed-loop performance increased by more than $20\%$, and open-loop increased by $10\%$, indicating a data scaling property on real vehicles.
+This demonstrates the huge potential of our methods for large-scale industrial-level applications.
+However we do not find prominent closed-loop improvement for regression model with data scaling, as shown in Appendix~\ref{app:ilresults}.